• oskarkk a year ago

 Almost certainly CUPS related.

-• bshipp 12 hours ago
+• bshipp a year ago

 From an eating-popcorn perspective, I would find it truly entertaining that a printer package could somehow result in a 9.9 security vulnerability that is somehow worse than heartbleed.
 How many linux systems actually have cups installed and active?

-• Alex-Programs 12 hours ago
+• Alex-Programs a year ago

 My desktop did.
 It wasn't publicly exposed though.
 Past tense - I just purged it.